 The RCC has evolved into an organisation whose agenda is increasingly shaped by the actual needs of the region.
-The contribution of the RCC to the national policy efforts to better integrate and connect with the EU has been in the spotlight of the Annual Meeting of the RCC held on 31 May engagement of the EU in the SEE region.

-2016 in Pravets (Bulgaria).
+The contribution of the RCC to the national policy efforts to better integrate and connect with the EU has been in the spotlight of the Annual Meeting of the RCC held on 31 May 2016 in Pravets (Bulgaria).
 Apart from ensuring strategic coordination and development of regional cooperation in SEE, the Annual Meeting provided a forum for focused discussions on the role of regional cooperation in spurring economic growth and stability in the region.
 The RCC participants have assayed the progress attained under the umbrella of the RCC, and endorsed the Annual Report of the RCC Secretary General for 2015-2016 and the RCC SWP for 2017-2019.